 But maybe not.
 43 years after obtaining my Private Pilot license, I found myself at the Smith Reynolds Airport in Winston Salem, NC in search of something other than flying — I was birdwatching.
 Friends had spotted a Horned Lark, a rare sighting in Forsyth County, and I was there with wife Gail to try to find it.
 We didn’t, but what I did find were small planes all over the place — old Pipers like what I learned on, Cessnas, a Beech Bonanza which I always thought was so cool, small jets, and a strange little plane, obviously a trainer, with huge side windows, a narrow little tail, and the words “Pipistrel” written on the side.
 I saw a student and teacher walk all around it, obviously doing a preflight inspection.
 I saw them climb in and got a brief glimpse of the avionics on the dash, like an iPad, much like a Tessla’s dashboard.
 They started the engine, and I was impressed at how smooth and quiet it was, which I figured was because of the small size.
 They cruised to the runway and took off smoothly.
 My heart was soaring right along with them!

-When I got home that night, a couple of nights ago, I looked up the plane and found out it is electric!
+When I got home that night, a couple of nights ago, I looked up the plane to learn more about it, and discovered there’s even an electric version of it in Europe!
 I was floored.
 I never heard of such a thing.
 It has probably been 30 years since I stopped subscribing to Flying magazine, and 20 years since I’ve read one at all.
 I still love airplanes, but I haven’t kept up with the latest and greatest.